 The Chevrolet Camaro (along with the V8-powered Camaro SS) re-entered the muscle car market in 2009 after an eight-year hiatus.
-It offers menacing, retro-flavored sheetmetal, a powerful yet frugal engine and - new for the latest model year - an available MyLink infotainment unit that can be spec'd with a navigation system.
+It offers menacing, retro-flavored sheetmetal, a powerful yet frugal engine and an available MyLink infotainment unit that can be spec'd with a navigation system.

 While boasting more power than the V6 version of the Ford Mustang, the V6-powered and automatic-equipped Camaro Coupe returns slightly lower fuel economy with 30 mpg on the highway (up front 29 at launch), compared to the Mustang's 31 mpg, along with 19 mpg in the city.
 The manually-shifted Camaro is rated at 17/28 mpg.